Employee Provident Fund Registration

 Frequently Asked Questions

-Who must Register with Employees Provident Fund Department?
+Who must register with the Employees' Provident Fund Department?

-Any entity, be it a government office, public sector or private sector entity which has 20 or more employees needs to get registered with the PF Department.
-The application must be filed within one month of reaching the employee count of 20.
-Where the employer wishes to provide the provident fund benefit to his / her employees, he may voluntarily apply for registration.
+Any government, public sector, or private sector entity with 20 or more employees generally needs to register with the PF Department.
+The application should be filed within one month of reaching the threshold.
+Employers who want to extend provident fund benefits voluntarily may also apply for registration.

-Should all the Employees get covered under the Act?
+Should all employees be covered under the Act?

-Employees drawing basic salary upto Rs.
-15000/- have to compulsory contribute to the Provident fund and employees drawing above Rs.
-15,001 have an option to become member of the Provident Fund.
+Employees drawing basic salary up to Rs.
+15,000 are generally required to contribute to the Provident Fund.
+Employees drawing above Rs.
+15,001 may become members subject to the applicable rules.

-Suppose, an Employee’s basic pay is Rs.
-50000, should he contribute 12% on this amount?
+If an employee's basic pay is Rs.
+50,000, should PF be contributed on the entire amount?

-Suppose, Employer contributes his share of 12% on the basic limit of Rs.
-15000; can the employee contribute more?
+If the employer contributes 12% on the basic limit of Rs.
+15,000, can the employee contribute more?